Princeps prior

 Princeps prior was a high-ranking Roman centurion and a member of the legion.
 Each of the ten cohorts that made up a legion had at its head the rank of pilus prior followed by the princeps prior.
+The princepi priori were often titled with their cohort number preceding their title.
+For example, the princeps prior of the ninth cohort would be the nonus princeps priori.

 There is some controversy as to the precise order of the ranks below the pilus prior but this rank was followed by princeps prior if the order is based on seniority.

 The princeps prior – like the princeps posterior – was elevated from the common soldiers based on merit.
 He is chosen by the tribunes of soldiers or the Roman consul or proconsul.

 History

 The position reflects the Roman Republic tradition of arranging the legion into three lines: the pilani, the principes and the hastati.
 During the Republic, the princeps prior was the centurion in command of a manipulus (unit of two centuries) of principes (legionary heavy infantry).

+By the time of Caesar, the manipulus system had transitioned into the cohort system.
+A cohort was made of three manipuli.
+The princeps prior would be the centurion of the third rank of a cohort.

+It is unclear if the centurion ranks in the cohorts (excluding the first cohort) were structured by authority, but if they were, then the princeps prior would be preceded by the pilus posterior and succeeded by the princeps posterior.

+It is unclear how promotion worked among the officers in the Roman Legion.
+Scholars debate several theories of how promotion could have worked, but there is no concrete explanation.